Dry heat sterilization

 Dry heat sterilization of an object is one of the earliest forms of sterilization practiced.
 It uses hot air that is either free from water vapor or has very little of it, where this moisture plays a minimal or no role in the process of sterilization.

 Process

 The dry heat sterilization process is accomplished by conduction; that is where heat is absorbed by the exterior surface of an item and then passed inward to the next layer.
 Eventually, the entire item reaches the proper temperature needed to achieve sterilization.
-The proper time and temperature for dry heat sterilization is 160 °C (320 °F) for 2 hours or 170 °C (340 °F) for 1 hour, and in the case of High Velocity Hot Air sterilisers, 190°C (375°F) for 6 to 12 minutes.
+The proper time and temperature for dry heat sterilization is 150 °C (302 °F) for 150 minutes, 160 °C (320 °F) for 120 minutes or 170 °C (340 °F) for 60 minutes, and in the case of High Velocity Hot Air sterilisers, 190°C (375°F) for 6 to 12 minutes.

 Items should be dry before sterilization since water will interfere with the process.
 Dry heat destroys microorganisms by causing denaturation of proteins.

 The presence of moisture, such as in steam sterilization, significantly speeds up heat penetration.

 There are two types of hot air convection (Convection refers to the circulation of heated air within the chamber of the oven) sterilizers: